citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorResourcePoolAWSDetailResponseModel.md

 `func (o *HypervisorResourcePoolAWSDetailResponseModel) UnsetPersonalvDiskStorage()`

 UnsetPersonalvDiskStorage ensures that no value is present for PersonalvDiskStorage, not even an explicit nil
+### GetStorageBalanceType

+`func (o *HypervisorResourcePoolAWSDetailResponseModel) GetStorageBalanceType() StorageBalanceType`

+GetStorageBalanceType returns the StorageBalanceType field if non-nil, zero value otherwise.

+### GetStorageBalanceTypeOk

+`func (o *HypervisorResourcePoolAWSDetailResponseModel) GetStorageBalanceTypeOk() (*StorageBalanceType, bool)`

+GetStorageBalanceTypeOk returns a tuple with the StorageBalanceType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStorageBalanceType

+`func (o *HypervisorResourcePoolAWSDetailResponseModel) SetStorageBalanceType(v StorageBalanceType)`

+SetStorageBalanceType sets StorageBalanceType field to given value.

+### HasStorageBalanceType

+`func (o *HypervisorResourcePoolAWSDetailResponseModel) HasStorageBalanceType() bool`

+HasStorageBalanceType returns a boolean if a field has been set.

 ### GetGpuTypes

 `func (o *HypervisorResourcePoolAWSDetailResponseModel) GetGpuTypes() []HypervisorResourceRefResponseModel`